What you'll need

 Launch Capture CC, tap Shapes, then the + icon and capture a photo of an eye with the Shapes module in Adobe Capture CC using your device.
 Use the slider to adjust the amount of detail captured in your shape, and then click on the Capture button to trace the photo and create a clean vector version.

 Tap Next to name your shape, choose the appropriate Creative Cloud Library and tap Save Shape.
 The new shape is saved to the selected Creative Cloud Library.
-Check out the Capture CC tutorial for more information.

-The screenshots in this tutorial show Adobe Capture CC and Adobe Draw on an iPad.
+Note: The screenshots in this tutorial show Adobe Capture CC and Adobe Draw on an iPad.
 The user interface may vary between iPhone, iPad, and Android devices.

 Select each color and merge all shapes of each color to keep things tidy.
 Here's the final the result.